IvanMi773/Instagram/README.md

 - php artisan serve

-## In this app been installed this librarys/instryments
+## In this app has been installed this libraries/instruments

 Telescope: for development
 - composer require laravel/telescope